Teaching Artists

 Additional opportunities for further teaching may develop with working relationship.

 Voice, Acting, and Dance Instructors must be proficient and trained in their specific discipline.
 It is preferred that all applicants have a working knowledge of all Musical Theatre skills.
 Musical Theatre instructors must be proficient and trained in at least one discipline of musical theatre and capable of teaching two to three disciplines (singing, dancing, and acting) to young children.
-Summer brings higher levels of enthusiasm and a deeper desire for connection and community from our students.
-Summer Teaching Artists must have high energy, flexibility, strong communication and superior classroom management skills.
 See job description and application instructions below.

 Summary: